-- Banks 1 good credit quality the Council will only use banks which: - i. are UK banks: and/or - ii. are non-UK and domiciled in a country which has a minimum sovereign long term rating of AAA - and have, as a minimum, the following Fitch, Moody's and Standard and Poors credit ratings (where rated): - i.
+- Banks 1 good credit quality the Council will only use banks which: - i. are UK banks; and/or - ii. are non-UK and domiciled in a country which has a minimum sovereign long term rating of AAA - and have, as a minimum, the following Fitch, Moody's and Standard and Poors credit ratings (where rated): - i.
 Short term F1 - ii.
 Long term A - Banks 2 Part nationalised UK banks Lloyds Bank and Royal Bank of Scotland.
 These banks can be included if they continue to be part nationalised or they meet the ratings in Banks 1 above. - Banks 3 The Council's own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time. - Bank subsidiary and treasury operation -.
-The Council will use these where the parent bank has provided an appropriate guarantee or has the necessary ratings outlined above. - Local authorities, parish councils etc - Money Market Funds using only those with AAA long-term rating backed up with lowest volatility rating (MR1+) - Supranational institutions - 100% owned subsidiaries to a maximum of £400k - Rossendale Leisure Trust (to a maximum of the Earmarked Reserve + 10%)
+The Council will use these where the parent bank has provided an appropriate guarantee or has the necessary ratings outlined above. - Local authorities, parish councils etc - Supranational institutions